 - Attend Junior Seminar.
 Keep up with homework and ask good questions.

-- If planning to take the SAT or SAT Subject Tests on June 3, register by May 9.
-If planning to take ACT on June 10, register by May 5.
+- If planning to take the SAT or SAT Subject Tests in June, register online in May.
+If planning to take the ACT in June, register online in May.

-- Advanced Placement Exams are in the first half of May.
+- Advanced Placement Exams are in the first half of May; see the CollegeBoard’s AP website for details.

 - Develop a list of colleges to visit during summer.
 Sign up online to request information.
 Set up visits and schedule interviews.

-- Ask two teachers to sign the form which commits them to supporting your college applications by writing letters of recommendations.
+- Ask two teachers to sign the form which commits them to supporting your college applications by writing letters of recommendation.

-- Narrow list to about 10 colleges.
+- Narrow your list to about ten colleges.
 Be sure to include a range of selectivity.

-- Plan fall visits (campus interviews, events, tours) & your testing schedule, e.g. register by July 28 if planning to take August 26 SAT.
+- Plan fall visits (campus interviews, events, tours) & your testing schedule, e.g. register in July if planning to take the late-August SAT, or register for a fall ACT.

 - Sign up for email lists & campus visits if you have not already done so.

-- Watch for announcements re: summer essay workshops
+- Watch for announcements re: RPS summer essay workshops

 Through the first semester of their senior year, students continue to meet in groups as their Senior Seminar course gives them scheduled opportunities to focus on essay writing, gather information on completing applications, and receive assistance in preparing for college interviews.
 Students also receive individual feedback on drafts of their essays and are encouraged to participate in a mock interview in anticipation of the college interviews to come.